Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are the benefits of using an online home loan lender?

 - Lower rates.
 Because they don’t have the overheads of operating branches, online lenders can pass their savings onto you in the form of much lower interest rates.
-Many online lenders also offer innovative products and have a wide product range to suit a variety of borrowers.
+Many online lenders offer both fixed rate and floating rate mortgages to suit a variety of borrowers.

 - Convenience.
 Online lenders also often have easy-to-use platforms that can help you speed through the application process.
 And with a heavy focus on tech development, they’re often able to offer faster approvals than traditional lenders.
 They also offer the ease and convenience of completing the mortgage application process from home rather than having to visit a bank branch.

-Are there any downsides to going with a digital lender?
+Are there any downsides to going with an online lender?

 - For regional properties.
 Some of the smaller online lenders aren’t able to lend money for properties in regional areas.
 In the mortgage world, rural areas are regarded as riskier security, and many online lenders don’t have the size nor expertise to handle these types of loans.
 When purchasing a rural property, it is worth asking around for the lenders that permit home loans for regional areas.

 - The personal touch.
 If you’re uncomfortable with using the Internet for your banking, or you’d prefer face-to-face communication with your lender, then an online home loan probably isn’t right for you.

 More guides on Finder